-The St. Scholastica Noyce Teacher Scholarship Program awards funds to students who have or are pursuing a major in biology, chemistry or mathematics, and who commit to teaching in these fields for two years in high-need school districts* for each year of scholarship funding received.
+The St. Scholastica Noyce Teacher Scholarship Program awards funds to students seeking licensure in life science, chemistry or mathematics, and who commit to teaching in these fields for two years in high-need school districts* for each year of scholarship funding received

 During 2016-2020 we plan to award 34 scholarships to qualified undergraduate students and post-baccalaureate students in our Graduate Teaching Licensure program (GTL).
 Priority will be given to students who demonstrate a financial need and who are underrepresented among science and math teachers, including students of color, females and first-generation college students.